railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

    :scale: 75
    :align: center

-   *Access control to invoices for the Finance/Admin group*
+   *Access control to invoices for the Accounting / Invoice group*

-To configure access rights on a Open ERP objects, use the menu :menuselection:`Administration --> Security --> Access Controls List` and click :guilabel:`New` or choose an existing one and click :guilabel:`Edit`.
+To configure access rights on a OpenERP objects, use the menu :menuselection:`Administration --> Security --> Access Controls List` and click :guilabel:`New` or choose an existing one and click :guilabel:`Edit`.
 You give a :guilabel:`Name` to the access control, select a :guilabel:`Group`, and